ansible/ansible/rst/moduledev.rst

 Because the output is supposed to be valid JSON.
 Except that's not quite true, but we'll get to that later.

-Further, modules must not output anything on stderr, even if the JSON returned out stdout is valid.
-This is due to the internals of our SSH library, more or less.
+Modules must not output anything on standard error, because the system will merge standard out with standard error and prevent the JSON from parsing.
+Capturing standard error and returning it as a variable in the JSON on standard out is fine, and is, in fact, how the command module is implemented.

-If a module returns stderr or otherwise fails to produce valid JSON, the actual output will still be shown in Ansible, however, but the command will not succeed.
+If a module returns stderr or otherwise fails to produce valid JSON, the actual output will still be shown in Ansible, but the command will not succeed.

 Always use the hacking/test-module script when developing modules and it will warn you about these kind of things.